 But I had one big regret about my visit to Machu Picchu: Not hiking the famous Inca Trail.
 I have been itching to go back ever since.

-Lucky for me, I have a husband who has been dreaming of hiking the Inca Trail since he was young, and I got a second go at something that for many is a “once in a lifetime” experience.
+Lucky for me, I have a husband who has been dreaming of hiking the Inca Trail since he was young, And it's always been on my South America bucket list, so I got a second go at something that for many is a “once in a lifetime” experience.

 We actually booked our 2 spots for the Inca Trail months before we even purchased our flight to South America.